Our vets recommends pet microchips

-Because your pet can become lost in a heartbeat, Our Veterinarians suggest microchipping for both cats and dogs.
+Since your pet can get lost in a heartbeat, our veterinarians suggest microchipping for both cats and dogs.
+Did you know that studies show cats have a 5% chance of being returned to their owners once they are taken to an animal shelter?
 Pet microchips are easy and affordable at San Marco Animal Hospital in Jacksonville, FL.

 What you need to know about microchipping

-- Not painful – The device is about the size of a rice kernel.
-It is injected beneath the loose skin between the animal’s shoulder blades, using a sterile, single-use applicator.
+- Minimal pain – The device is about the size of a rice grain.
+It is injected beneath the loose skin between the animal’s shoulder blades using a sterile, single-use applicator.
 Implantation is quick and no more painful than a routine vaccination.

 - Safe – The chip is made of biocompatible materials.
-It will not cause health problems or side effects, migrate, or degrade over time.
+It is unlikely to cause health problems or side effects and will not degrade over time.

-- Private – The microchip contains only a unique ID number, so anyone with a scanner cannot access your personal contact information.
-A veterinarian, animal control facility, or rescue scans it and calls the number into a national pet recovery database who notifies you.
-(It is important to keep contact information updated.)
+- Private – The microchip contains a single unique ID number that is only accessible by the manufacturer of the microchip, so you don’t have to worry about anyone with a scanner accessing your personal contact information.
+A veterinarian, animal control facility, or rescue scans it and calls the number into a national pet recovery database that notifies you.
+(It is essential to keep contact information updated.)